 This Quarterly Report on Form 10-Q contains statements that we believe are, or may be considered to be, "forward-looking statements."
 Forward-looking statements are neither historical facts nor assurances of future performance.
 Instead, they are based on current beliefs, expectations or assumptions regarding the future of the business, future plans and strategies, operational results and other future conditions of the Company.
 All statements other than statements of historical fact included in this Quarterly Report on Form 10-Q regarding the prospects of our industry or our prospects, plans, financial position or business strategy may constitute forward-looking statements.
-In addition, forward-looking statements generally can be identified by the use of forward-looking words such as "plans," "expects" or "does not expect," "is expected," "look forward to," "budget," "scheduled," "estimates," "forecasts," "will continue," "intends," "the intent of," "have the potential," "anticipates," "does not anticipate," "believes," "should, not," or variations of such words and phrases that indicate that certain actions, events or results "may," "could," "would," "might," or "will," "be taken," "occur," or "be achieved," or the negative of these terms or variations of them or similar terms.
+In addition, forward-looking statements generally can be identified by the use of forward-looking words such as "plans," "expects" or "does not expect," "is expected," "look forward to," "budget," "scheduled," "estimates," "forecasts," "will continue," "intends," "the intent of," "have the potential," "anticipates," "does not anticipate," "believes," "should," "should not," or variations of such words and phrases that indicate that certain actions, events or results "may," "could," "would," "might," or "will," "be taken," "occur," or "be achieved," or the negative of these terms or variations of them or similar terms.
 Furthermore, forward-looking statements may be included in various filings that we make with the Securities and Exchange Commission ("SEC") or press releases or oral statements made by or with the approval of one of our authorized executive officers.
-Although we believe that the expectations reflected in these forward-looking statements, and uncertainties, as well as assumptions that could cause actual results to differ materially from those reflected in these forward-looking statements.
+Although we believe that the expectations reflected in these forward-looking statements are reasonable, we cannot assure you that these expectations will prove to be correct.
+These forward-looking statements are subject to certain known and unknown risks and uncertainties, as well as assumptions that could cause actual results to differ materially from those reflected in these forward-looking statements.

 By their very nature, forward-looking statements involve inherent risks and uncertainties, both general and specific, and risks exist that predictions, forecasts, projections and other forward-looking statements will not be achieved.
 We caution readers not to place undue reliance on these statements as a number of important factors could cause the actual results to differ materially from the beliefs, plans, objectives, expectations, anticipations, estimates and intentions expressed in such forward-looking statements.
-Risks, uncertainties and other factors which may cause the actual results, performance or achievements of ProMIS Neurosciences Inc. (the "Company"), as applicable, to be materially different from any future results, performance or achievements expressed or implied by such forward-looking information and statements include, but are not limited to, the risks described under the heading "Risk Factors Summary" and in Item 1A-"Risk Factors" in the Company's Registration Statement on Form 10 filed with the SEC on June 22, 2022, as amended June 30, 2022 and July 1, 2022 (the "Form 10 Registration Statement") as well as the risks described in Item 1A-"Risk Factors" in this Quarterly Report on Form 10-Q.
+Risks, uncertainties and other factors which may cause the actual results, performance or achievements of ProMIS Neurosciences Inc. (the "Company"), as applicable, to be materially different from any future results, performance or achievements expressed or implied by such forward-looking information and statements include, but are not limited to, the risks described under the heading "Risk Factors Summary" and in Item 1A-"Risk Factors" in the Company's Registration Statement on Form 10 filed with the SEC on June 22, 2022, as amended June 30, 2022 and July 1, 2022 (the "Form 10 Registration Statement") as well as the risks described in Item 1A-"Risk Factors" in this Quarterly Report on Form 10-Q and the Company's Quarterly Report on Form 10-Q for the quarter ended June 30, 2022.